13 Ways to Prepare for the School Year This Summer

 **This article contains affiliate links, and we will be compensated for any purchase made after clicking on them.
 Thank you for supporting Miss Millennia Magazine!**

 Purchasing all your school supplies—pens, pencils, notebooks, and folders—is an easy way to start preparing for the school year.
 All these items will be on major sales right now, so stock up!

 If you’re headed to college for the first time, buying school supplies is a much bigger task.
 You have to buy dorm room supplies too, including bedding, storage bins, and so much more.
-We recently published an article all about how to decorate your dorm room shopping, so head over there to learn more about finding the perfect products.
+We recently published an article all about how to decorate your dorm room, so head over there to learn more about shopping for the perfect products.

 2. Research Your Classes

 Obviously, preparing for your classes is the biggest part of getting ready for the school year.
 Academic success begins with knowing what your professors’ expectations will be.
 Do your research by reading (and rereading) the course description for each of your classes so you know exactly what they will be about.
 Also, if possible, familiarize yourself with the reading lists for each class.
 If the lists aren’t available through your school’s bookstore, you can email your professor to ask for it.
 Read synopses of all the books and learn about the authors.
 You will learn a lot about the class just from the reading you’ll have to do.
 Knowing ahead of time what you’ll be getting into will set the stage for a successful term.